 At the end of a long driveway in Nashville’s wealthiest enclave sits a stately antebellum mansion.
 Flanked by massive magnolias, its porch is filled with rocking chairs ready to welcome anyone stopping by.
-Its stucco façade gleams a little less white than it did at its construction over 150 years ago, but the chips and the pockmarks are a part of history.
-The history of this place—Belle Meade plantation and its grand mansion—is the history of a family weathering the ups and downs in the century that included the Civil War.
+Its stucco façade gleams a little less than it did at its construction over 150 years ago, but the chips and pockmarks are part of history.
+The history of this place—Belle Meade plantation and its mansion—is the history of a family and business weathering the century that included the Civil War.
 It was our first stop on our visit to Nashville.

 Belle Meade plantation is the estate of the Harding and Jackson family, whom our tour guide assured us was “no relation to President Harding, Tonya Harding, Andrew Jackson, Alan Jackson, or Michael Jackson.”
 They were, in fact, just a group of hard-working people who became enormously wealthy and successful over the years.
 Until they weren’t anymore.

-A die-hard Confederate, William Giles Harding had become a Brigadier General in the Tennessee State Militia before the war broke out.
-He continued to support the South’s position in his actions and with his substantial bank account (he was the richest man in Nashville), donating $500,000 to help the South win the war.
-When the Union moved into Nashville in 1862, General Harding was arrested and imprisoned in Michigan for six months before they released him on parole.
+A die-hard Confederate, William Giles was a Brigadier General in the Tennessee State Militia.
+He supported the South’s position in his actions and with his substantial bank account.
+The richest man in Nashville at the time, Harding donated $500,000 to help the South win the war.
+When the Union moved into Nashville in 1862, he was imprisoned for six months before they released him on parole.

-Despite losing the money he contributed to the war, General Harding weathered the conflict at lot better than many in the South.
-Luckily for him, he was able to keep all of his thoroughbreds, even while other farms were having their horses taken by soldiers on both sides.
+Despite losing the money he contributed to the war, General Harding weathered the conflict better than many in the South.
+He kept all of his thoroughbreds, even while other farms had their horses taken by soldiers on both sides.
 The immediate aftermath of the Civil War was also a very successful time for General Harding.
 While much of the nation was rebuilding, he soared.

-With the help of his son-in-law, William Hicks Jackson, General Harding shifted his focus away from racing to focus exclusively on breeding, turning the plantation into an internationally renowned thoroughbred farm and showplace.
-Even after Harding’s death, the legacy continued with Belle Meade plantation producing bloodlines that still influence racing today (the horses are immortalized on the labels of Nashville’s Belle Meade whiskey).
+With the help of his son-in-law, William Hicks Jackson, General Harding shifted away from racing to focus exclusively on breeding.
+He turned the plantation into an internationally renowned thoroughbred farm and showplace.
+Even after Harding’s death, the legacy continued with Belle Meade producing bloodlines that still influence racing today (the horses are immortalized on the labels of Nashville’s Belle Meade whiskey).

-But the glory, wealth, and prestige of Belle Meade plantation couldn’t last forever.
-In 1893, the country began to slide into a financial crisis at the same time that evangelical movements in Tennessee resulted in the closure of racetracks and eventually ended gambling.
+But the glory, wealth, and prestige of Belle Meade couldn’t last forever.
+In 1893, the country slid into a financial crisis at the same time that evangelical movements caused the closure of racetracks and ended gambling.
 Not a good situation for people whose livelihood depended on all of those things.

 By 1906, all of the 2600 acres that had belonged to Jackson were sold, including Belle Meade mansion.
 At its sale, Belle Meade was the oldest and largest thoroughbred farm in the United States.

-The massive operation at Belle Meade required more than a few hands, and during the plantation’s heyday, the Hardings didn’t lack the funds to acquire them.
+The massive operation at Belle Meade required more than a few hands.
+During the plantation’s heyday, the Hardings didn’t lack the funds to acquire them.
 Enslaved people ran the blacksmith shop and the cotton gin on the property.
-And when the grist mill and saw mill were added, slaves played a huge role in running those, too.
-By the time the breeding and racing operation was in full swing, enslaved people also served as trainers and jockeys on the property.
+And, when the grist mill and saw mill were added, enslaved people played a huge role in running those, too.
+By the time the breeding and racing operation was in full swing, enslaved people served as trainers and jockeys on the property.

-The most well-known slave was Robert “Bob” Green, whom General Harding brought to work on the plantation in 1839.
-As he grew up working with horses, Bob became an expert in everything related to the thoroughbreds and was an indispensable part of the training and breeding operation.
-After Emancipation, Bob became the highest paid worker on Belle Meade plantation, and his expertise was acknowledged throughout the horse business around the world.
-When he died in 1906, several white men served as his pallbearers.
-In the South.
-Think on that for a minute.
+The most well-known enslaved person was Robert “Bob” Green, whom General Harding brought to work on the plantation in 1839.
+As he grew up working with horses, Bob was an expert in everything related to the thoroughbreds.
+He was an indispensable part of the training and breeding operation.

-Today, in addition to Bob Green, the names and stories of some of the slaves can be found as part of the Belle Meade plantation tour.
-From a domestic servant named Dicey to Ben the blacksmith, Patrick the laborer, and Susanna Carter the head housekeeper, the plantation is making an effort to tell the stories alongside those of the Harding family, despite the sometimes scant information available.
-The project—called the Journey to Jubilee—is designed to highlight the contributions these important people made to the plantation.
+In addition to Bob Green, the names and stories of some of the enslaved people are part of the Belle Meade tour.
+From a domestic servant named Dicey to Ben the blacksmith, Patrick the laborer, and Susanna Carter the head housekeeper, the plantation tries to tell their stories alongside those of the Harding family, despite the scant information available.
+The project—called the Journey to Jubilee—highlights the contributions these important people made to the plantation.

-The building of Belle Meade plantation began in 1820 when John Harding oversaw the construction of a brick house on his 250 acres.
-Building this new, Federal-style home allowed him and his wife Susannah to move out of the log cabin they had occupied for the previous 13 years and marked the transformation of the land into a plantation.
+The building of the plantation began in 1820 when John Harding oversaw the construction of a brick house on his 250 acres.
+Building this new, Federal-style home allowed him and his wife Susannah to move out of the log cabin they had occupied for 13 years and marked the transformation of the land into a plantation.

-With business on the upswing in 1853, William Giles Harding undertook major changes to the old home to reflect the family’s success.
-The house was altered and enlarged into a Greek-Revival style mansion.
+With business on the upswing in 1853, William Giles Harding made major changes to the old home to reflect the family’s success.
+The house was enlarged into a Greek-Revival style mansion.
 The red brick was covered with stucco, and a two-story verandah was created, complete with six limestone pillars.
-(Some of those pillars are now marked with bullet holes from the Civil War skirmish that took place in the front yard in 1864.)
+(Some of those pillars are marked with bullet holes from the Civil War skirmish that took place in the front yard in 1864.)

-Today’s Belle Meade plantation is a fraction of its original self.
+Today’s plantation is a fraction of its original self.
 Most of the buildings left on the site, which is now just 24 acres, are available on a self-guided tour.

-The original log cabin purchased by John Harding in 1807 still stands on the property.
-The Hardings moved out of the cabin in 1820 and it ultimately became the home of the property’s renowned horse trainer Bob Green and his family.
-One room of the cabin now reflects what it might have looked like when the Hardings lived there in the early 1800s, and the other room depicts the possible living arrangements of the Greens 100 years later.
+The original 1807 log cabin still stands on the property.
+The Hardings moved out of the cabin in 1820, and it ultimately became the home of renowned horse trainer Bob Green and his family.
+One room of the cabin reflects what it might have looked like when the Hardings lived there in the early 1800s, and the other room depicts the possible living arrangements of the Greens 100 years later.

 A reconstructed two-room cabin gives an idea of the living conditions of the enslaved workers on the plantation.
-Photos inside depict some of the slaves at work and at rest.
-Exhibits focus on religion and material culture on the plantation as well as recent efforts to uncover the history of the slaves who lived here.
+Photos inside show them at work and at rest.
+Exhibits focus on religion and material culture as well as efforts to uncover the history of the enslaved people who lived here.

-After the self-guided portion of the tour, a guide in period costume takes visitors through the plantation’s centerpiece—Belle Meade mansion.
-Themes (holidays, aspects of plantation life, etc.) change periodically and give glimpses into the lives of the prominent family who once occupied its rooms.
-The mansion is decorated as it would have been in the 1880s, and nearly all of the furnishings are original from the plethora of taxidermy to the engraved pistols and ornate tea sets.
+After the self-guided portion of the tour, a guide in period costume takes visitors through the plantation’s centerpiece—the mansion.
+Themes (holidays, aspects of plantation life, etc.) change periodically and give glimpses into the family who once occupied its rooms.
+The mansion is decorated in 1880s fashion, and most furnishings are original, from the plethora of taxidermy to the engraved pistols and ornate tea sets.

 Hours: 9:00am-5:00pm daily; the first tour begins at 9:30am and the last tour begins at 4:00pm